havet/Dicelist/README.md

 Make a wordlist in your own language.
 It's fairly easy if your language is used in Apertium.
-See www.apertium.org Otherwise, you can gather a lot of text to make a large corpus and create a frequenzy list.
+See www.apertium.org Otherwise, you can gather a lot of text to make a large corpus and create a frequency list.
 Remove long and infrequent words.
 Nouns and verbs are a first hand choice.
 Please, look in the folder 'resources' for more information.

 This work is based on the original idea from A G Reinhold in 1995: